-One of the most wonderful results of the movement in the Holy Spirit is when a particular individual or group of people start to experience the promise found in the baptism of the Holy Spirit presented in Acts 1:4-8.
+One of the most wonderful results of the movement in the Holy Spirit in healing ministry is when a particular individual or group of people start to experience the promise found in the baptism of the Holy Spirit presented in Acts 1:4-8.

 When this happens, we are brought into a place of participating with Jesus Christ to minister healing to the nations.
 This begins to take place in your own congregation or small group by the power of the Holy Spirit.